Help us improve your experience.

 Dynamic VLAN-Tagged Subscribers

-To make provisioning and troubleshooting easier for VLAN-tagged subscribers, use the same set of VLANs on all of the Wi-Fi access points.
-Doing this requires that the same pseudowire subscriber interface service logical interface (psn IFL) (associated with a VLAN ID) on a psn IFD represents multiple GRE tunnels.
+To simplify provisioning and troubleshooting for VLAN-tagged subscribers, configure all Wi-Fi access points to use the same set of VLANs.
+This configuration allows a single pseudowire subscriber logical interface (psn IFL), associated with a VLAN ID on a psn IFD, to represent multiple GRE tunnels.

 A dynamic VLAN demux interface (demux0.yyyyyyyy) is created for each VLAN tag and is stacked over the tunnel psn interface (psn.xxxxxxxx).
-There can be multiple VLANs (single and dual-tagged) over the same GRE tunnel.
+Multiple VLANs (single and dual-tagged) can exist over the same GRE tunnel.
 The subscribers' IP demux interfaces are then created over the VLAN demux interface.

 Untagged Subscribers

-Untagged DHCP or PPPoE subscribers can be created directly over the GRE tunnel.
-For each subscriber, an IP demux interface (demux0.yyyyyyyy) is created and is stacked over the tunnel psn logical interface (psn.xxxxxxxx).
-There can be multiple subscribers over the same GRE tunnel.
+The system creates untagged DHCP or PPPoE subscribers directly over the GRE tunnel.
+For each subscriber, it creates an IP demux interface (demux0.yyyyyyyy) stacked over the tunnel psn logical interface (psn.xxxxxxxx).
+The system can support multiple subscribers over the same GRE tunnel.

 Wi-Fi Access Gateway Configuration Overview